nom-tam-fits/nom-tam-fits/src/site/markdown/intro.md

 **FITS stores tables in row order.**
 The library will still need to read in the entire FITS file even if we only use a few columns.
-We can read data by row if want to get results without reading the entire file.
+We can read data by row if we want to get results without reading the entire file.

 #### Reading rows